 English Learners will receive Designated English Language Development (ELD) instruction in the afternoons using the digital form of Wonders ELD (grades K-2) and English 3D (grades 3-12).
 Integrated ELD will be provided during the synchronous time of instruction.
 During Zoom meetings, teachers will be expected to use strategies so all English learners can access the curriculum.
 Special Education services will be provided to all students with an Individualized Learning Plan (IEP).
-Students with 504 plans will also continued to be supported.
 The majority of these services will be taking place in the afternoons.
 Chico Unified has hired a Foster Youth Liaison whose primary focus this year is to support the needs of our foster youth and homeless students.
 Additionally, we have a staff member in the Education Services team who continues to support our homeless students and families.